janpfischer/hyperion-ng-api/README.md

 # Hyperion NG Api

-This is a early version.
+This is an early version.
 Still to do a lot.
 Testing, documentation and implementing more functionality.

 ### Installation
 [![npm version](https://badge.fury.io/js/hyperion-ng-api.svg)](https://badge.fury.io/js/hyperion-ng-api)